xoxor4d/iw3xo-dev/README.md

 IW3xo is not compatible with CoD4x, so make sure you do have a stock non-steam 1.7 CoD4.
 A compatible Radiant, built for use with IW3xo, that enables a live-link between CoD4 and Radiant can be found below.

-Build project:
+#### Building the project:
-1. Hit "generate.bat" to build project files
+1. Hit "generate.bat" to build project files with premake
 2. Load the project in Visual Studio and open project->settings to setup paths (Debug/Release):
    - General: output directory path -> "path-to-cod4-root\"
    - Debugging: command -> "path-to-cod4-root\iw3xo.exe"